 Volunteer with us!
 Dedicated volunteers are an integral part of the team at Tenet Health Central Coast and positions are available at both Sierra Vista Regional Medical Center and Twin Cities Community Hospital.
 In return for your commitment of volunteering four hours a week, you receive training, support, complimentary meals and the satisfaction of knowing you’re making a difference in the lives of so many here at the hospital and within our San Luis Obispo community.

 We encourage you to choose areas of opportunity that interest you the most.
 However, volunteers are especially needed for the front desk and gift shop.

-All volunteers are asked to make a one-year commitment to the program, with special consideration taken for student schedules.
+All volunteers at Sierra Vista are asked to make a one-year commitment to the program, with special consideration taken for student schedules.
+Twin Cities does not have a time commitment.
 Volunteers are required to attend a hospital orientation and be tested for tuberculosis.

 Applications are available at the volunteer desk in the main lobby of the hospital or you can download the application below:

 Please submit completed applications to the volunteers at the front desk.